-With a background in music, journalism and psychology, Prof. Lampert founded "The Music Garden" in Boston as a resource for children and young adults where artistic expression was coupled with traditional academic subjects using innovative techniques which Lena developed while still in Russia.
-After 20 fruitful years in Boston, The Music Garden relocated in New York and was founded, together with her son, Julian Lampert, as The Lampert Center for Arts & Culture.
+With a background in music, journalism and performance psychology, Prof. Lampert founded "The Music Garden" in Boston as a resource for children and young adults where artistic expression was coupled with traditional academic subjects using innovative techniques which Lena developed while still in Russia.
+After 20 fruitful years in Boston, The Music Garden relocated to New York and was founded, together with her son, Julian Lampert, as The Lampert Center for Arts & Culture.

 About the Founders:

 Prof. Elena Lampert is internationally known as a musician, journalist and educator.

 Since her immigration to the United States from the Soviet Union with her family, Elena worked extensively in Europe and the USA.

 She obtained her doctorate in music with honours in 1974 from the Moscow Conservatory where her mentors were Prof. Theodore Gutman (piano) and Prof. Valentina Kholopova (musicology).
 Elena also studied with Dorothy Taubman who invited her to teach at the Taubman Institute of Piano in Massachusetts where she taught for 12 years.

 In 1984, she founded the Music Garden, in Boston—later developed into the Lampert Center for Arts & Culture.
 Her work was endorsed by The Honorable Jerome Shestack, former U.N.
 Ambassador under Presidents Carter and Clinton.
 Elena was among the advisors for Mr. Shestack for cultural/artistic affairs.